Thanks to Our Sponsors!

 Floridea is Director of the non-profit cooperative cambiaMO | changing Mobility, Madrid – Spain Research director on travel behaviour, evaluation, and gender approaches in mobility and climate change.
 Her main activities include: research direction and evaluation for the EU, European Investment Bank, the International and National projects; participation such as Civil Society observer to the climate negotiation during the United Nation Framework for Climate Change Conference – UNFCCC (e.g. GST, ACE, GGA); publication of academic papers in travel behaviour, accessibility, governance and stakeholders guidelines.
 She is an Associate Professor in Urban sustainability at UC3M – Madrid, Spain.
 She has a PhD in urban planning and transport at the ENPC-Paris-tech.

-Member of the Management Board - European Passengers’ Federation
+Transport Planner and a Board Member of the European Passengers' Federation

 Climate change adaptation and resilience